At its July 8, 2019 meeting, the Steelcase Foundation trustees awarded grants to the following organizations:

 HQ, a drop-in center for youth ages 14-24, received $240,000 to pilot a Comprehensive Health Initiative for Homeless Youth, in collaboration with 3:11 Youth Housing and Health Net of West Michigan.
-The pilot will connect vulnerable youth to much needed mental, physical, and holistic health services and assist them in signing up for insurance or Medicaid if they don’t have coverage, finding trauma- and LGBTQ+ -informed care providers and navigating the often-confusing health care system.
-The pilot will also provide additional support to the HQ nurses’ station, which offers basic medical services such as flu shots and vaccines, STI, HIV, and pregnancy testing, and basic first aid.
-Through the three-year pilot the partners will serve approximately 400 youth annually and use the learnings of the project to advocate and inform the broader healthcare community on how to better meet the needs of this currently underserved community.
+The pilot will connect vulnerable youth to much-needed mental, physical, and holistic health services and assist them in signing up for insurance or Medicaid if they don’t have coverage, finding trauma- and LGBTQ+ -informed care providers, and navigating the often-confusing health care system.
+The pilot will also provide additional support to the HQ nurses’ station, which offers basic medical services such as flu shots and vaccines, STI, HIV, pregnancy testing, and basic first aid.
+Through the three-year pilot, the partners will serve approximately 400 youth annually and use the learnings of the project to advocate and inform the broader healthcare community on how to better meet the needs of this currently underserved community.

 Heart of West Michigan United Way